 Considering herself a global citizen, Green draws upon memories from her travels, including the time she spent living in New York.
 She became deeply fascinated by the city’s music scene, and developed her own visual language to portray the energy of a live performance.

-“I seek to complement the moments I encounter.
-I attempt breaking down life to its visual essentials: light, dark, balance, movement, tone.
-In doing so, perhaps I can reveal a new perspective.
-I enjoy capturing the essence of a moment.”
+“I seek to complement the moments I encounter,” Green says.
+“I attempt to break down life to its visual essentials: light, dark, balance, movement, tone.
+In doing so, perhaps I can reveal a new perspective.”